-A Free Text Redaction algorithm helps you remove sensitive data that appears in free-text columns such as "Notes."
+A Free Text Redaction Algorithm Framework helps you remove sensitive data that appears in free-text columns such as "Notes."
 This type of algorithm requires some expertise to use because you must set it to recognize sensitive data within a block of text.

-One challenge is that individual words might not be sensitive on their own, but together they can be.
-The algorithm uses profiler sets to determine what information it needs to mask.
-You can decide which expressions the algorithm uses to search for material such as addresses.
+The algorithm uses a list of lookup words to determine what information it needs to mask.
+You can decide which words the algorithm uses to search for material such as addresses.
 For example, you can set the algorithm to look for "St," "Cir," "Blvd," and other words that suggest an address.
 You can also use pattern matching to identify potentially sensitive information.
 For example, a number that takes the form 123-45-6789 is likely to be a Social Security Number.
+Lookup words and regular expressions will match individual words within the input text, rather than phrases.

-You can use a Free Text Redaction algorithm to show or hide information by displaying either a "denylist" or an "allowlist."
+You can use a Free Text Redaction Algorithm Framework to show or hide information by displaying either a "DenyList" or an "AllowList."

-Denylist - Designated material will be redacted (removed).
+DenyList - Designated material will be redacted (removed).
 For example, you can set a deny list to hide patient names and addresses.
-The deny list feature will match the data in the lookup file to the input file.
+The deny list feature will match the data in the lookup file to the input.

-Allowlist - ONLY designated material will be visible.
+AllowList - ONLY designated material will be visible.
 For example, if a drug company wants to assess how often a particular drug is being prescribed, you can use an allow list so that only the name of the drug will appear in the notes.
-The allow list feature enables you to mask data using both the lookup file and a profile set.